PengfeiLiAstro/LyaRTAnalytical/README.md

 ### Available parameters of simulated Lya spectra with RT

 Only certain discrete values of the input parameters have corresponding RT simulations.
-When using `lya_spec_sim`, input parameters other than the available ones will raise an error.
-Here is a summary of the available input parameters.
+When using `lya_spec_sim`, passing parameter values other than the available ones will raise an error.
+Here is a summary of the available input parameter values.

 **Simulation set `Sim_basic`**: varying `tau0`, `geometry`, and `recoil_flag`.